-A quick question with a quick answer about writing any kind of adaptation, whether you’re doing a PB or a YA novel inspired by a classic tale (folklore, Shakespeare, etc.).
+A quick question with a quick answer about writing a literary adaptation, whether you’re doing a PB or a YA novel inspired by a classic tale (folklore, Shakespeare, etc.).
 This comes from Randi:

 Do you think the re-writing of a classic picture book with a different protagonist and different word choice, but with the same setting could be marketable or are the classics hands-off?

-Every time you do an adaptation, you have to add value to it.
-Changing a few details around (this includes wording, names, location, time period) but keeping most of the story intact is just you letting the original do most of the work, so I don’t see the benefit.
+Every time you do a literary adaptation, you have to add value to it.
+Changing a few details around (this includes wording, names, location, time period) but keeping the story premise intact is just you letting the original do most of the work, so I don’t see the benefit.
 Anybody could do that, and publishers are looking to publish a creator and a voice that are unique.
 The best adaptations are INSPIRED by a classic but then go off in their own completely fresh directions.

 My favorite curve-ball example to give when people are talking about adapting classics is CINDER by Marissa Meyer.
 The original tale is, obviously, Cinderella, but this is a futuristic book where Cinderella is a cyborg working in a scrap heap in New Beijing and there’s an entire civilization of Lunar people.
 At least that’s what it was back when I read it as a manuscript.
 That is certainly much more impressive and imaginative than changing a few names and locations.